noir-lang/noir/docs/docs/dev_docs/cli/sandbox-reference.md

 This will attempt to run the Sandbox on ` localhost:8080`.
 You can change the port defined in `./.aztec/docker-compose.yml`.
 Running the command again will overwrite any changes made to the `docker-compose.yml`.

+If you don't have the CLI installed via a node package manager, this command will also install or update the CLI.

 To install a specific version of the sandbox, you can set the environment variable `SANDBOX_VERSION`

 ```bash